yahah100/rag-test-project/README.md

 - 📚 **Enhanced PDF Processing**: Loads and extracts text and tables from PDF files
 - 📊 **Table Extraction**: Preserves table structure and data using pdfplumber
+- 📄 **Page Reference Tracking**: Automatically tracks and displays page numbers for all sources
 - 🧠 **Smart Chunking**: Breaks documents into optimal chunks for retrieval
 - 🤖 **Ollama Integration**: Uses local Ollama models for embeddings and generation
 - 💾 **Vector Storage**: Stores embeddings in ChromaDB for fast retrieval
 - 🔍 **Interactive Queries**: Simple command-line interface for asking questions
-- 📖 **Source Attribution**: Shows which documents were used to answer questions
+- 📖 **Precise Source Attribution**: Shows which documents and specific page numbers were used

 ## Quick Start